CAR-T cell therapy for canine CD20+ B cell lymphoma

 Purpose of study

+At least 250,000 dogs die of B-cell lymphoma in the USA every year.
+The current standard of care for canine B cell lymphoma is a multi-agent (CHOP) chemotherapy protocol.
+In dogs, CHOP chemotherapy requires weekly trips to the vet over approximately 5 months, costs $7k-12k, and puts 80-90% of dogs into remission for 9-12 months before relapse.
 Canine B-cell lymphoma resembles human non-Hodgkin’s lymphoma, a cancer now successfully treated with Chimeric Antigen Receptor T cells (CAR-T cells).
 CAR-T cells are “T immune” cells that are genetically reprogrammed to seek out cancer, recognize it like a lock and key, and destroy it.
-This is an initial pilot trial to test the safety of a CAR-T cell therapy product in dogs with canine B-cell lymphoma towards the identification of more cost-effective and effective therapy for dogs with this disease.
-Prior to the CAR-T therapy, dogs will receive the immunosuppressive combination of two chemotherapy drugs with the dual goal of 1) killing at least a proportion of cancer cells, and 2) make room in the body for the CAR-T cells to expand.
+In this study, we will be conducting an initial pilot trial to test the safety of a CAR-T cell therapy product in dogs with canine B-cell lymphoma towards the identification of more cost-effective and efficacious therapy for dogs with this disease.
+Prior to the CAR-T therapy, dogs will receive either Elspar or Cyclophosphamide, with the dual goal of sensitizing the cancer cells to this immune therapy.

 Eligibility criteria